Aparna-twinspark/skills-inventory/README.md

 ## Configuration

+1. Run composer install.
-1. Create Database.
+2. Create Database.
-2. Read and edit `config/app.php` and setup the 'Datasources' and any other configuration relevant for your application.
+3. Read and edit `config/app.php` and setup the 'Datasources' and any other configuration relevant for your application.
-3. Run "bin\cake migrations migrate" on command prompt.
+4. Run "bin\cake migrations migrate" on command prompt.
-4.
+5.